Welcome to THE Penn Valley Area Chamber of Commerce

 Recently there was a change on the Western Gateway Park board of directors.
-Nancy Pierce who has been the “glue” for the park over the last 20 years has stepped down and the seat has been replaced by Brandon Lindsen.
+Nancy Peirce who has been the “glue” for the park over the last 20 years has stepped down and the seat has been replaced by Brandon Lindsen.
 Who is Brandon Lindsen ?

 Brandon is the owner of New Life Landscaping in Penn Valley.
 He also has a landscape maintenance business and is part owner of New Life Nursery in Penn Valley.
 You can usually find Brandon(and his mother Lori Jane) at any community project helping out where they can.
 Brandon and New Life Nursery are responsible for the planting of the Daffodil bulbs along Penn Valley Drive every year.
 Lori Jane has been hosting the Easter Egg hunt as well as the Daffodil planting for years.
 These are a duo that are committed to the Penn Valley area community, usually under the radar but with huge benefits to our community and our children.